 - Career Services

 - College of Business

 - Materials Science and Engineering

 The staff of the J. R. Van Pelt and John and Ruanne Opie Library offer services and resources to meet your research needs.
-Group study rooms, Windows and Mac workstations (which serve as the main computer lab on campus), professional exam prep resources, a meditation space, and a mother's room are available inside the library.
+Group study rooms, computer workstations (which serve as the main computer lab on campus), professional exam prep resources, a meditation space, and a mother's room are available inside the library.